chukiagosoftware/software-engineer-blog/content/pages/about.md

 you can make your own modules or patch existing ones very easily.

 In traditional client mode, Ansible is running Python requests or a built-in version of the paramiko-ssh client.
 And then it is running Python modules and actions on the remote hosts.
+There are also Ansible collections for common Clouds, Kubernetes and others.
+If you ask me, Ansible lost to Terraform on hype and UX which is important, but technically it's the superior tool and far simpler.
+Ah well, alas we may yet try [OpenTofu](https://opentofu.org) and be swayed.

-Ansible provides a one-to-one mapping for 90% of typical operational commands and remediation steps from standard GNU/Linux.
+Ansible standard collection provides a one-to-one mapping for 90% of typical operational commands and remediation steps from standard GNU/Linux.
 The syntax is YAML, but somehow beautiful anyway.

 ---